Pekak: Plot

 Dara's father hit Uda's head causing him to faint.
 Dara's father scolded Dara for cheating herself.
 Dara's father is worried that Dara will follow her mother's footsteps.
 Melati and Dara went to school again.
-Decks of being tired of Melancholy Finesse with Azman, Dara went to watch a movie with Uda.
+Decks of being tired of melancholy finesse with Azman, Dara went to watch a movie with Uda.
 After watching the movie, Uda received a drug delivery request from Azman.
 Azman was discussing with Kamil about Azman's birthday party to continue his mission of sulling Dara's which had failed before.
 Dara knows about Uda's real job selling drugs and scolding Uda.
 Uda asked for another three days to get enough money for the surgery.
 After three days, Uda managed to raise enough money and make the surgery.

 The birthday party of Azman's birthday was done in Kamil's house.
 Uda, as usual, sent a drug to Kamil's house at Azman's request.
 The drug was used by Kamil to feverish Dara.
 Dara faints and he was taken to Kamil's room by Azman.
 Azman, under the influence of drugs, began to fantasize Dara.
 He assaulted and raped Dara.
-Kamil cancelled the welcome party and dumped Dara in front of the Hospital Emergency Office.
+Kamil cancelled the welcome party and dumped Dara in front of the emergency and trauma section of a hospital.
 Dara's father was disappointed with what happened to Dara and accused Uda of causing the injury.
 Dara's condition worsen and she is on death's door.

 The angry Uda went to Kamil's house to find Dara rapists.
 Kamil asks him to forget what has happened.
 He also revealed that Azman had raped Dara.
 Depressed for failing to tarnish Dara, Kamil began to smoke drugs as well.
 Uda went to Azman's house.
 When he tried to quarrel with Azman, Melur entered Azman's house and scolded him for hurting Dara.
 Melur hit Azman by using his artwork that killed Azman.
 Uda went to the edge of the train route, ignoring the doctor's instructions to avoid noisy places.
 The scene cuts to Dara as she began to wake up from her coma.